Medical Simulation Silicone - Anatomical Models & Training Phantoms (30)

 - FX 20: Shore A 20 - Versatile for general simulation

-- FX 28: Shore A 28 - Medium for structural parts
+- FX 28: Shore A 28 - Medium for structural components

 SAM Silicone Soft Flex 00-35 - Very Soft Structures

-For very soft structures, such as subcutaneous fat, abdominal organs or intestines, SAM Silicone Soft Flex 00-35 is a logical choice, as it is very flexible and can be easily deformed without tearing.
+For very soft structures, such as subcutaneous fat, abdominal organs, or intestines, SAM Silicone Soft Flex 00-35 is a logical choice, as it is very pliable and can be easily deformed without tearing.

 Zhermack SFX Series - Biocompatible & Flexible

-For biocompatible and highly flexible effects , Zhermack SFX 00-20 and SFX 00-30 , as well as SkinForm bodycasting silicone , are suitable for simulating thin layers of skin, lips, eyelids, and flexible flaps.
-These products are designed for skin contact and are widely used in special effects and medical practice equipment, especially where repeated stress from cutting, suturing, and pulling is important.
+For biocompatible and highly flexible effects, Zhermack SFX 00-20 and SFX 00-30, as well as SkinForm bodycasting silicone, are suitable for replicating thin skin layers, lips, eyelids, and flexible flaps.
+These products are developed for skin contact and are widely used in special effects and medical training materials, especially when repeated stress from cutting, suturing, and tearing apart is important.

 Wacker Addition Transparent - Transparent Models

-For transparent or translucent models, for example vascular phantoms or blocks in which you want to be able to see internal structures, Wacker Addition Transparent 15 Normal , 15 Fast , 40 Normal and 40 Fast are a good basis to work with.
+For transparent or translucent models, such as vascular phantoms or blocks where you want to see internal structures, Wacker Addition Transparent 15 Normal, 15 Fast, 40 Normal, and 40 Fast provide a good basis to work with.

-Silicone Foams - Light Organs & Body Parts
+Silicone Foams - Lightweight Organs & Body Parts

-For lightweight yet voluminous organs and larger body parts, silicone foam is very interesting.
-It creates a soft, compressible core, which can then be covered with a thinner skin layer of material such as Wacker FX or another soft silicone.
-This combines light weight, resilience, and a realistic-feeling outer layer.
+For lightweight but voluminous organs and larger body parts, silicone foams are very interesting.
+With them, you can create a soft, compressible core, which you can then cover with a thinner skin layer of, for example, Wacker FX or another soft silicone.
+This way, you combine lightweight, resilience, and realistically feeling outer layers.

 - Silicone Foam Open Cell 7 - Spreadable